beckyepeters/Implicit-Bias-Correlations/README.md

             * Combined religion columns with different indicators; kept religious id as most relevant (not religious, a little religious, etc... instead of having specific denominations)
         *

-Notes after 4.3 Saturday session
+post saturday session:
 - Wasted morning trying to use plotly, abandoned at noon
 - Got some good plots from what I thought was clean data but then I saw a big dip in 2016 participation and am concerned about that
 - Also idea to demonstrate unchanging or stagnant or changing demographics among this population of people who take the test (seems always 70% female, does that carry for other tests or just the gender ones?, and also other parameters).
-- US map to show changes over years would be cool, like a giphy kind that changes as you hover over it :)
-- Get a one-on-one with Heather on Monday or Tuesday before class to make determinations about inferential statistics, hypothesis testing, or correlations.
-No -- Try to do correlations plots before you talk to her!!
-Get hyp testing ideas from her but she already told you correlation is a good one, so get that done first.
-- Implicit - how do you name the unit of measurement?
-It's time but not really reaction time, they do stuff to it that I haven't read about in any of their studies... look more...
--

 Loading Data:
 1. Project Implicit zip file download.
 2. Unzip & Move files to appropriate folder (data / codebooks).
 3. Import with `pd.read_spss`.
-4. [Once I had the data loaded all I really did was waste some time cleaning in twenty different ways to make sure I'd done it right without really following my workflow at all... ]
+4. [Once I had the data loaded all I really did was waste some time cleaning in twenty different ways to make sure I'd done it right without really following my pre-defined workflow at all... ]
 5. Clean data (see below)
 6. Imports for Jup Ntbk:
 ```